kevhunte/VoiceAssistant/README.md

 # Other findings along the way
 ```
 *.pyc in the git ignore does not seem to work.
 Use "git rm -f *.pyc" to stop this from being tracked

+The config.json will be a possible location of PII.
+This will not be tracked after updates to the skeleton are made.
+To do the same after pulling down this repo, run the following command
+"git update-index --assume-unchanged config.json"
 ```